INTERNATIONAL ORGANISATION OF THE FRANCOPHONIE

 The AUF develops partner relations with Armenian universities, which are members of its network - French University in Armenia, Yerevan State Linguistic University after V. Brusov, Yerevan State University, National University of Architecture and Construction and Armenian State Pedagogical University.

-Francophone Decentralized Cooperation
+Francophone Decentralized Partnership

 In 1998 the city of Yerevan was the first to establish institutional relations with la Francophonie, becoming a member of the International Association of Francophone Mayors (AIMF).